Kayli/logspub/philosophy.md

     - theorems define truth statements derived from axioms and other proven theorems (recursive definition)
     - most relevant in formal sciences

+- how we detect lies?
+  - absence of expected evidence
+  - presence of conflicting evidence

+- blind faith demands that we disregard
+  - absence of expected evidence
+  - presence of conflicting evidence

+- robert oppenheimer quote
+  - 'we know that the only way to avoid error is to detect it and the only way to detect it is to be free to inquire'

 ## relativism, antirealism